amdegroot/ssd.pytorch/README.md

 # SSD: Single Shot MultiBox Object Detector, in PyTorch
 A [PyTorch](http://pytorch.org/) implementation of [Single Shot MultiBox Detector](http://arxiv.org/abs/1512.02325) from the 2016 paper by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang, and Alexander C. Berg.
 The official and original Caffe code can be found [here](https://github.com/weiliu89/caffe/tree/ssd).

+***UPDATE:*** We have just added support for MS COCO!
+Check it out [below](#coco).

 ## Authors

 * [**Max de Groot**](https://github.com/amdegroot)
 * [**Ellis Brown**](http://github.com/ellisbrown)

-***Note:*** Unfortunately, this is just a hobby of ours and not a full-time job, so we'll do our best to keep things up to date, but no guarantees.
+***Note:*** Unfortunately, this is just a hobby for us and not a full-time job, so we'll do our best to keep things up to date, but no guarantees.
 That being said, thanks to everyone for your continued help and feedback as it is really appreciated.
 We will try to address everything as soon as possible.

 <img align="right" src= "https://github.com/amdegroot/ssd.pytorch/blob/master/doc/ssd.png" height = 400/>